-Theories on medium credibility are perhaps the most historical ones.
-The technological determinism proposed by Marshall McLuhan provides the foundation of theories in this field.8 Another major theory concerning medium credibility is media dependency.
-Gaziano and McGrath (1985) point out that people regard a certain type of medium as more credible than others when they are exposed to the medium more.9 In the digital age, Dutton and Shepherd (2006) argue that people's trust in internet as a medium is actually a generaliza-
+Theories on medium credibility are perhaps the oldest ones.
+The technological determinism provides the foundation of theories in this field.
+Developed from the technological determinism, the media dependency theory stated that people regard a certain type of medium as more credible when they are exposed to the medium more.
+In the digital age, people's trust in the Internet as a medium is found to be a generalization of their trust in multiple online sources based on user experiences.
+Consequently, more frequent exposure to a certain kind of medium can increase its credibility through an accumulation of user experience.
+Besides the medium dependency, the social-economic status, mobility and level education may also affect people's trust in different media.